Editorial photograph of a data center aisle representing Oracle GoldenGate replication across heterogeneous database systems

 What should a buyer do next?

-1. Map every GoldenGate source and target pair in the estate, Oracle and non Oracle.
+1. Map every GoldenGate source and target pair in the estate, Oracle and non Oracle, with the cores behind each end.

-4. Flag any live target that has no GoldenGate license against it.
+6. Flag any live target that has no GoldenGate license against it, and price the exposure before Oracle does.

-5. Compare the GoldenGate cost per path to native and open source replication options.
+8. Compare the GoldenGate cost per path to native, open source and cloud alternatives over three years, engineering time included.

-7. Document the licensed position before any Oracle review or audit.
+10. Document the licensed position before any Oracle review or audit, and refresh it whenever a path changes.

 Frequently asked questions